Ashirdavid/CS207/README.md

 Firstly, the Uspeech Library must be installed (more on that here https://github.com/arjo129/uSpeech/wiki/Installation) (Also if you are not using an Arduino compatible board then https://github.com/arjo129/uSpeech/wiki/Porting is also required)

-Second, Calibration is required for different types of microphones.
+## Usage ##

+For use by other people, the src folder contains two .ino files.
+One for the users microphone settings and the other is my microphone settings.
+It is first necessary to download and install the uspeech library on to the Ardino IDE.
+Second, Calibration is required for the microphone.
 The process for which is outlined here https://github.com/arjo129/uSpeech/wiki/Before-you-start

 (Note: There is also a nice youtube video on calibration by the creator of uspeech: https://www.youtube.com/watch?v=BctPULWywYY&list=PL3w3hv5y0WElFP5O4oShEj51Ur0D6h_D4)

-## Usage ##

-For use by other people, the src folder contains two .ino files.
-One being for calibration and the other is the actual code itself.
-The ProjectCalibration.ino contains the specifications of my microphone (it easily changable to suit any microphone).
-The values in this file must be changed in order to suit the needs of your particular microphone

-The project.ino contains the actual code to turn on the LEDs.
-This file is easier to use as it all that needs to be done is to compile and upload the file onto the Arduino.
-If calibration was done correctly, it should work smoothly.
+After you have obtained the settings for you microphone.
+It is as simple as inpting the values in the areas specified and If calibration was done correctly, The code should work as intended.
+All that is left to do is to compile and upload the program on to the Arduino

 ## Author / Team ##